sysgears/akka-spark-pipeline/README.md

 ## How to start

 Before starting the application, you must have MongoDB running on your computer.
+Also you must set personal GitHub token into 'services/github/GitHubRequestComposer.scala' class.

 Run the application: